-The assessment procedures of the HMC master's programme are in line with the assessment policy of the FSE, which is based on the university-wide assessment policy.
+The assessment procedures of the Artificial Intelligence master's programme are in line with the assessment policy of the FSE, which is based on the university-wide assessment policy.
 The programme has an assessment plan, which is an overview of all assessments and contains information about the way students are evaluated throughout the degree programme.
 A variety of assessment types are used, ranging from assignments and interim tests to reports, oral examinations, presentations and practical work.
-Since it is a programme that combines a lot of theory with a fair amount of practice, it is assessed through both practical implementations and writing papers that show a deep understanding of the theoretical frameworks.
-Most of the programme elements are assessed through a combination of practical assignments and a written examination.
-Furthermore, the students very often have to show their presentation skills.
+Since the master's programme is focused on project work and research, most of the programme elements are assessed through assignments, presentations and reports (often in the form of a paper).
+The programme offers many opportunities for feedback on the students' work, and most courses are set up in a formative way.

-The programme has two elements that are designated as a research project.
-These projects are headed by two supervisors, with the first one being an examiner approved by the Board of Examiners.
-The students finish their programme by completing a 45 EC research project.
-They start their project by signing a contract with their supervisors, in which they make clear agreements on the deadlines, on what they expect from the project and who the second supervisor of the project will be.
-The students have to hand in a proposal.
-The project should result in a thesis that clearly outlines the relevant literature and describes the results and methods used.
-The supervisors and students have one or two meetings to discuss the project goals.
+The students finish their master's degree programme by performing a 45 EC research project.
+This project is a specific form of assessment.
+Each project is headed by two supervisors, with the first supervisor being an examiner approved by the Board of Examiners.
+The students start their project by signing a contract with their supervisors.
+In this contract the student and supervisor make clear agreements on the deadlines, on what they expect from the project, and who the second supervisor of the project will be.
+Then the students have to hand in a proposal.
+The project should result in a thesis that clearly outlines the relevant literature and describes the results and the methods used.
+The supervisors and student have one or two interim meetings to discuss the project goals.
 At this point the project can be terminated if the expectations diverge too much.
-The students can also choose to do an internship of 15 EC plus a master's project of 30 EC.
-The panel did not get a clear explanation of the difference in assessment criteria used for the 45 EC master's project and the 15 EC internship and 30 EC master's project.
-It recommends that the programme board be more transparent about these differences.

-The procedure requires both supervisors to individually assess the work of the student and come to a conclusion on the quality of his/her work using a predetermined assessment form.
+The procedure prescribes that both supervisors individually assess the student's work and come to a conclusion on the quality of the student's work using a predetermined assessment form.